vasu-negi/Gossip-Protocol/readme.md

 We able to run all `line`, `full`, `2D` and `Imp2D` in any combination with `gossip` or `push-sum` protocol

-## What is the largest network you managed to deal with for each type oftopology and algorithm
+## What is the largest network you managed to deal with for each type of topology and algorithm

+The largest network that we have managed to solve is 10k nodes for each topology and algorithm.